andrewkang1106/RabbitMQ-basic-messaging-app/README.md

 * implemented round-robin work queue so that multiple workers can pick up messages from the queue in sequential order (still one task per worker).

 EmitLog - ReceiveLogs (Publish/Subscribe - Fanout exchange)
-* Implemented version in which a message will be delivered to multiple consumers
+* Implemented simple logging system in which a message will be delivered to multiple consumers

 Routing (Receiving messages selectively)